 An important part of motorcycle maintenance is preparing it for the off-season or winter months.
 From prepping the engine to protecting the exterior, there are a few necessary steps you need to take to keep your bike safe while it’s in storage.
 Follow these motorcycle winterization tips to protect your vehicle and ensure it’s ready to ride in the spring!

 Make sure to change the oil and replace the filter in your motorcycle before putting it away for the winter.
 New oil can help prevent corrosion, as well as protect the engine and lubrication system while in storage.
 If you’re storing your bike for more than four to six months, apply a light coat of oil on cylinder walls and pistons.
 To do this, remove the spark plugs and add a bit of oil into the holes.
-Start the bike and rev the engine a few times to coat.
+Turn the engine over a few times to coat.
 Then, replace the spark plugs.

 Keeping motorcycle parts like cables, chain drives, controls, and pivot points lubricated will help prevent damage and corrosion during winter vehicle storage—not to mention, it will extend the life of your bike.
 Before applying lube to the chain, take your motorcycle on a five-mile ride to warm everything up.
 A warmer chain can help lube absorb more quickly.
 You should also give each part of your motorcycle a thorough scrub before applying a coat of lube for storage.